-sset
+Asset Useful Life

-Computer hardware and software 3 - 5 years
+Computer hardware and software 3 years - 5 years

-Office equipment 3 - 5 years
+Office equipment 5 years

-Vehicles 4 - 5 years
+Vehicles 4 years - 5 years

-Medical equipment 2 - 5 years
+Medical equipment 13 months - 5 years

 Furniture and fixtures 5 years

 Leasehold improvements and assets leased under capital leases are depreciated using a straight-line basis over the related lease term or estimated useful life of the assets, whichever is less.
 The cost and related accumulated depreciation of assets sold or retired are removed from the accounts with the gain or loss, if applicable, recorded in the statement of operations.
 Maintenance and repair costs are expensed as incurred.